 Just a stone’s throw from Tate Modern, Kirkaldy’s Testing Works speaks to Southwark’s industrial past and the ingenuity and single-mindedness of one man, David Kirkaldy.”
 Salterton Arts Review

-Kirkaldy’s Testing Works in Bankside, Southwark is as important to Materials Testing as Greenwich is to Time
+Kirkaldy’s Testing Works in Bankside is as important to Materials Testing as Greenwich is to Time

 This is where it started.
-And now we are inspiring engineers of the future.
+And now we are inspiring future engineers.

-David Kirkaldy’s 1874 engineering workshop, and his 50ft Universal Testing Machine — still working — are of huge heritage importance: both are Grade II* Listed.
-Today, their education potential is equally mighty, with hundreds of young people coming each year to get hands-on and up close with the principles of physics.
+David Kirkaldy’s 1874 engineering workshop, and his 116-ton Universal Testing Machine, still working, are of huge architectural, design and heritage importance: and unusually, both are Grade II* Listed.
+Today, their education potential is equally mighty.
+Each year hundreds of young people are getting hands-on with these historic working machines, seeing the fundamentals of physics — in action.

-Everyone’s welcome here: to experience one of the most remarkable scientific survivors in London, celebrate science and design, and support our STEM and STEAM work.
-And did we mention — you can break something?!
+Everyone’s welcome here: to experience one of the most remarkable engineering heritage survivors in London, celebrate science and design, and support our STEM and STEAM work.
+And did we mention — you can break something!

 Carved above the door is David Kirkaldy’s declaration ‘Facts not Opinions’.
 Inside, his 116 ton Universal Testing Machine, which set world standards for engineering, still breaks metal today.
 Come and see for yourself!